rust-lang/rfcs/text/0000-explicit-tail-calls.md

 This requires that the function signature and calling convention of the calling and called function need to match exactly.

 Additionally, there is a further restriction on the arguments.
-The stack frame of the calling function is reused, it is essentially cleaned up and the called function takes the space.
+As the stack frame of the calling function is reused, it needs to be cleaned up, so that the called function can take the space.
+This is nearly identical to the clean up that happens when returning from a function, all local variables, that are not returned or in the case of `become` used in the function call, are dropped.
+For `become`, however, dropping necessarily happens before entering the called function.
 As a result, it is not possible to pass references to local variables, nor will the called function "return" to the calling function.
-So all variables not used as an argument are dropped before the call and no cleanup will be done after the call.

 If any of these restrictions are not met when using `become` a compilation error is thrown.